emmaolondo/alx-system_engineering-devops/README.md

+Bash scripting
-Bash scriptingasic understanding of the shell
+basic understanding of the shell